sim0njo/docs/docs/Phc2MqttV5.md

 Commands related to input (in%/ir%/im%/il%) and feedback (fb%) channels are not available in PassiveSTMv3 mode as the STMD does not handle them.

-These commands can be executed by publishing an MQTT message to topic '<rx-topic-prefix>/cmd/ccmd' where the data part contains the commands.
+These commands can be executed by publishing an MQTT message to '&lt;rx-topic-prefix&gt;/cmd/ccmd' where the data part contains the commands.
 These commands can also be executed by entering them in the Web Console command line.

 <p align="center">